Meltdown (Red Dwarf): Plot

-Kryten discovers a matter transporter paddle in the research lab of Red Dwarf – a device capable of transmitting an individual as light beams to another point in space within 500,000 light-years.
-The decision is made to use the device to explore an interesting planet with breathable air within range of the ship, with Kryten and Arnold Rimmer as electronic beings going first to determine if it is safe and return the matter paddle back.
-When the pair reach the planet, they find a number of unrealistic-looking dinosaur-like creatures, and are then taken prisoner by Elvis Presley and Pope Gregory XIII wielding guns.
-After some time, the paddle returns to Dave Lister and Cat, who follow after their friends.
-However, the pair find themselves seemingly transported through time, materializing in a war room somewhere in the Third Reich and thrown into jail on the orders of Adolf Hitler, with the device being confiscated.
+Kryten (Robert Llewellyn) discovers a matter transporter paddle in the research lab of Red Dwarf – a device capable of transmitting an individual as light beams to another point in space within 500,000 light-years.
+Kryten and Arnold Rimmer (Chris Barrie) are sent to sent to test the device by travelling to an interesting planet with breathable air within range of the ship, When the pair reach the planet, they find a number of unrealistic-looking dinosaur-like creatures, and are then taken prisoner by Elvis Presley (Clayton Mark) and Pope Gregory XIII (Michael Burrell) wielding guns.

+After some time, the paddle returns to Dave Lister (Craig Charles) and Cat (Danny John-Jules), who follow after their friends.
+However, the pair find themselves seemingly transported through time, materializing in a war room somewhere in the Third Reich and thrown into jail on the orders of Adolf Hitler (Kenneth Hadley), with the device being confiscated.

 Kryten and Rimmer discover that the group have travelled to Wax-World, a theme park inhabited by wax-droids—animatronic replicas of famous real-life and fictional characters in human history.
 The pair discover that since the park was abandoned, the droids gained sentience over time, but divided into two warring factions – "Heroes" and "Villains" – with the heroes being on the brink of defeat as their captured comrades are melted down and turned into more villains.

-Meanwhile in their jail cell, Lister and Cat, after observing a parade of villains from different eras of history (including Benito Mussolini, Napoleon Bonaparte, Al Capone, Richard III and James Last) executing of Winnie the Pooh, are brought up to speed on the situation by a captured Abraham Lincoln.
-They manage to escape an interrogation about the matter paddle conducted by Caligula and Gregory Rasputin, making it back to the Heroes' HQ.
-Rimmer decides to lead the heroes into battle and trains them up into a fighting unit, detaining Lister and Cat after the former objects.
-Rimmer, possibly unhinged from Lister's earlier chewing of his light bee, devises a strategy to send in the heroes in as a distraction, while Kryten is smuggled into the Villains' Third Reich HQ and turns up the building's thermostat to melt them.
+Meanwhile in their jail cell, Lister and Cat, after observing a parade of villains from different eras of history executing Winnie the Pooh, are brought up to speed on the situation by a captured Abraham Lincoln (Jack Klaff).
+They escape an interrogation about the matter paddle conducted by Caligula (Tony Hawks) and Gregory Rasputin, and make it back to the Heroes' HQ.

+Rimmer trains the heroic wax-droids up into a fighting unit, detaining Lister and Cat after the former objects, and devises a strategy to send in the heroes in as a distraction, while Kryten is smuggled into the Villains' Third Reich HQ and turns up the building's thermostat to melt them.
 The plan succeeds and the device is recovered, though Rimmer is forced to admit that all the droids were destroyed as a result.
 Disgusted by the pointlessness of war and Rimmer's plan, Lister requests Rimmer's hologram-projecting light bee and swallows it, assuring Kryten he will be okay for the next couple of days, before the group use the paddle to return to Red Dwarf.